-EIC tests should be carried out by a qualified engineer and the purpose of the inspection is to:
+EICRs should be carried out by a qualified and competent person, who in most cases will be a qualified electrician and the purpose of the inspection is to:

 - Find potential fire hazards or electric shock risks